-ISV also gives you incredible support and preparation for your trip so you enjoy your experience and feel safe and supported at all times.
+ISV also gives you incredible support during your trip, from the time you leave until your program finishes, so you enjoy your experience and feel safe and supported at all times.

 When you first apply to travel with ISV, you will submit an application form.
 This may be at your college/university/high school, or may be online.
 You will receive confirmation your application has been received and within a week we will advise you if you have been accepted on to the program.